trustworktech/create-react-ssr-app/docs/code-splitting.md

 export default App;
 ```

 This will make `moduleA.js` and all its unique dependencies as a separate chunk that only loads after the user clicks the 'Load' button.
+For more information on the chunks that are created, see the [production build](production-build.md) section.

 You can also use it with `async` / `await` syntax if you prefer it.

-For more information check out the [Code Splitting](https://reactjs.org/docs/code-splitting.html) section in React documentation.